open-spaced-repetition/srs-benchmark/README.md

 Total number of users: 19,990.

 Total number of reviews for evaluation: 707,964,360.
 Same-day reviews are excluded; only one review per day (the first chronologically) is used by each algorithm, except for FSRS-5.
 This is why the number of reviews is significantly lower than the 1.7 billion figure mentioned earlier.
-Plus, an outlier filter is also used.
+Additionally, some reviews are filtered out, such as when the user manually changed the due date (which would count as a review), or when the user used what's called a "filtered deck" if "Reschedule cards based on my answers in this deck" was disabled.
+Finally, an outlier filter is applied.

 The following tables present the means and the 99% confidence intervals.
 The best result is highlighted in **bold**.
 The rightmost column shows the number of optimizable (trainable) parameters.
 If a parameter is a constant, it is not included.